-Sport versions are the least expensive in the GLE range, but you wouldn’t know it from behind the wheel.
-They come with cold-to-the-touch aluminium trim pieces, and, although the Artico leather is man-made, it looks and feels like the real deal, and it comes in black, brown or ‘ginger beige’…
+All models also come with cold-to-the-touch aluminium trim pieces and, although the Artico leather is man-made, it looks and feels like the real deal.

-What marks them out is their flat-bottomed AMG branded steering wheel, body-hugging front seats, metal pedals and chequer-flag style instrument binnacle.
-They also come with cool mood lighting that lets you choose from white, amber and ice-blue glows.
+As standard, you also get a flat-bottomed AMG-branded steering wheel, body-hugging front seats, metal pedals and AMG floor mats.
+You also get cool mood lighting that lets you choose from white, amber and ice-blue glows.

-That leaves the top-of-the-range Mercedes-AMG GLE 63 S 4Matic performance model, which also comes with a nappa leather interior in black, espresso brown or porcelain black.
-They get their own unique, AMG-brand sports seats, an AMG sports steering wheel that’s shaped for your hands and AMG instrument cluster with racy-red highlights.
+The only other model is the top-of-the-range Mercedes-AMG GLE 63 S, which has a Nappa leather interior in black, espresso brown or porcelain black.
+It also gets its own unique sports seats, an AMG sports steering wheel and an instrument cluster with racy red highlights.

 The GLE’s cabin is like a room in Buckingham Palace – spacious and luxurious, but in need of modernisation

 All GLEs come with Mercedes’ Comand Online infotainment system with an eight-inch high-resolution screen.
-Unfortunately, the graphics are drab and rather dated.
-The system includes a Bluetooth phone connection, DAB digital radio, and (if you buy an GLE500e hybrid) Mercedes Me Connect, which allows you to remotely warm up the cabin, check the battery’s charge and program the sat-nav.
+Unfortunately, the graphics are drab and rather dated, but the system does include a Bluetooth phone connection and DAB digital radio.

-Unfortunately, the Comand Online system’s controls are split between a touchpad and a control knob that can be confusing to operate and the menus aren’t particularly well organised – a BMW X5’s system is much more intuitive.
+Unfortunately, the Comand Online system’s controls are split between a touchpad and a control knob that can be confusing to operate.
+The menus aren’t particularly well organised, either – a BMW X5’s system is much more intuitive.

-The smartphone mirroring systems also mean you can use your phone’s music apps through the car’s decent eight-speaker stereo, but if you’re a music fan it’s worth splashing out on the Harman Kardon stereo.
+The mirroring system also means you can use your phone’s music apps through the car’s decent eight-speaker stereo.
+But, if you’re a music fan, it’s worth splashing out on the Harman Kardon stereo.

-It’s standard with Designo Line and 63 S 4MATIC models or comes as part of the £2,395 Premium Pack on the rest of the range.
-It has 14 speakers and a 830W output and, although it’s not quite as good as the Burmester stereo fitted to other Mercedes models, it’s still very impressive.
+It’s standard on GLE 63 S models and comes as part of the £2,395 Premium Pack on the lesser model.
+It has 14 speakers and a 830W output.
+And, although it’s not quite as good as the Burmester stereo fitted to other Mercedes models, it’s still very impressive.

 The Premium Pack even looks like good value because it bundles together the fancy stereo with a 360-degree exterior camera display, auto park (that’ll steer the car into spaces for you), a panoramic glass sunroof and keyless go, so you can open and start the car without having to take the key out your pocket.